lgreski/datasciencectacontent/markdown/pml-ElemStatLearnPackage.md

 ### Access data from the ESL website

 All of the data sets supporting the book can be accessed from the `datasets` subdirectory on the web server where the course website is stored.
 The URL for this subdirectory is https://web.stanford.edu/~hastie/ElemStatLearn/datasets/.
 By navigating to this directory in a web browser we can view the names of the files in the directory.
+The following figure illustrates the first screen of data files.

 <img src="./images/pml-ElemStatLearn02.png">